justvr/balkan-bread/src/pages/blog/19-09-2021-zu-verschenken/index.en.md

 Passers-by often stand next to the box to see what is hidden in there.

 You can usually find children's things - toys, car seats, clothes, baby equipment.
-Then books, adult clothes and furniture.
+Then books and furniture.
 From furniture, mostly shelves, refrigerators, mattresses, chairs, things that are easily portable.

 I asked a friend what it was about.
 They say these are things that people don’t need anymore so they leave it on the street.
 It's very common.